-We operate an 'out of hours' service to deal with noisy parties that are causing a nuisance to neighbouring properties.
-A dedicated party service operates May to September between 10pm on Saturday night and 4am Sunday morning.
-At other times of the week during the year, our emergency officer will respond to complaints about noisy parties affecting more than one property.
+During April through to September the out of hours noise service deal with noisy parties that are causing a nuisance to neighbouring properties.
 If you are being affected by a noisy party, contact us by telephone and we can take the appropriate action.

 What we will do

 Where we receive a complaint about a noisy party we will visit the premises being complained about and assess whether the party is causing a nuisance.
 This will depend upon time, volume and the type of music being played e.g. heavy base level, the numbers of properties affected etc.

 If we decide the party is causing a nuisance we will inform the owner/occupier of the premises and request steps be taken to eliminate the nuisance.
 These include reducing volume of music, closing doors and windows, bringing outdoor parties indoors and agreeing a time for music to be turned off.